 There was a pause, and then Potter lowered the paper so that I could see his annoyingly attractive face.
 He looked tired, which wasn’t that big of surprise.
-Violently charging at your cousin’s boyfriend can really take it out of a guy, I’ve heard.
+Violently charging at your cousin’s boyfriend can really take it out of you, I’d heard.

-He opened his mouth to speak, and — foolishly — I felt my spirits lift as naive hope filled my body.
+He opened his mouth to speak, and — foolishly — I felt my spirits lift with naive hope.
 Maybe he actually would help me.
 Maybe for once, Potter could be mature about this.
 Maybe—

 “BENNETT, FOR THE LAST TIME, I WILL NOT HAVE SEX WITH YOU!”
-Potter suddenly shouted, making sure his voice was cheery and loud so that everyone in the Great Hall could hear him.
+Potter suddenly shouted, making sure his voice was cheery and loud enough for everyone in the Great Hall could hear him.
 “NOW STOP BEGGING, IT’S MAKING ME UNCOMFORTABLE.”

 Obviously satisfied with my public humiliation, Potter went back to reading the paper, opening it in front of him to signify the conversation was over.

-“Potter—I can’t—You—Unh.”
-I ran a hand through my hair exasperatedly.
+“Potter—I can’t—You—Ungh.”
+I ran a hand through my hair exasperatedly, unable to find the right words to fully articulate how pissed off I was.
 Merlin, this was annoying.
 “Look,” I snapped, voice slightly above a harsh whisper.
 “It’s about Aidan and Dom.”

 The paper rustled.